 Horses are prey animals.
 Their instincts of fear and flight are deeply ingrained into their personality, and attempts to completely breed or train these impulses out of the horse have been historically unsuccessful.
 Few trainers work from a solid understanding of this fact.

-We can try to make the horse perform for us through the use of intimidation, dominance and painful equipment and the horse will do as we ask, simply to survive.
+We can try to make the horse perform for us through the use of intimidation, dominance and equipment.
+The horse will try to do as we ask, always in search of safety.

-Doro’s technique, however, is mindful of the horse’s desire to seek safety, comfort, and the company of other horses (or humans) who provide it.
+Doro’s technique, however, is mindful of the horse’s desire to seek sensibility, comfort, and mostly the company of other horses providing such.

-When given the chance, the horse will always strive to perform beyond its own capability, simply to be within the safety of trusted company.
+When given a chance, the horse will always strive to perform beyond its own capability.
+He will deeply enjoy working when we develop a positive and fun learning environment .
 Many of a horse’s responses to our requests give us an insight into how little sense we truly make to them, even with the best of intentions.

-To access all that our horse can offer us, we need to validate him and ourselves by engaging mind and spirit.
+To access all that a horse can offer to us, we need to validate him by engaging his mind and spirit.

-To access all that we can offer the horse, we need to allow our intuitive gifts to reach farther than our concepts do ...
+To access all that we can offer a horse, we need to allow our intuitive gifts to reach farther than our concepts do ...